Diamond Stone

-Diamond Louis Stone (born February 10, 1997) is an American professional basketball player for the Zavkhan Brothers of The League.
+Diamond Louis Stone (born February 10, 1997) is an American professional basketball player for the Marinos de Anzoátegui of the Superliga Profesional de Baloncesto (SPB).
 He played one season of college basketball for the Maryland Terrapins before being drafted 40th overall in the 2016 NBA draft by the New Orleans Pelicans.

 High school career

 Stone attended Dominican High School in Whitefish Bay, Wisconsin.
 As a senior, he averaged 24.4 points and 11.7 rebounds per game.
 He finished his career with 2,193 points.
 During his four years, he helped lead Dominican to four-straight WIAA Division 4 state championships.

 During the 2015 McDonald's All-American Game, Stone hit 7-of-9 shots for 14 points and also had three rebounds.

 A five-star recruit coming out of high school, Stone committed to Maryland in March 2015, and signed with the program in April.

 College career

 Diamond Stone signed with Maryland.
 Stone averaged 12.5 points, 5.4 rebounds and 1.6 blocks in his lone season at Maryland.
 Named AP Big Ten Newcomer of the Year, he established the Maryland freshman record and all-time XFinity Center mark with 39 points against Penn State on December 30, 2015.

 On April 11, 2016, Stone declared for the NBA draft, forgoing his final three years of college eligibility.
 He was later selected with the 40th overall pick in the 2016 NBA Draft.